edgelesssys/constellation/debugd/README.md

 On Azure, ensure your user assigned identity has the `Key Vault Secrets User` role assigned on the key vault `opensearch-creds`.

+On AWS, attach the `SecretManagerE2E` policy to your control-plane and worker node role.

 When deploying with cdbg, enable by setting the `logcollect=true` and your name `logcollect.admin=yourname`.

 ```shell-session